 Add These Expert E-Guides to Your Order!

-This e-guide bundle includes three popular e-guides to beginner-friendly trips: “The Best First Backpacking Trip in Yosemite,” “The Best First Backpacking Trip in the Grand Canyon,” and “The Perfect Plan for Hiking the Tour du Mont Blanc,” a combined $44.85 value.
-The Tour du Mont Blanc e-guide provides expert advice and uniquely describes how to customize a flexible itinerary for…
+This e-guide bundle gives you a nearly 25% discount on three popular e-guides: “The Best First Backpacking Trip in Yosemite,” “The Best First Backpacking Trip in the Grand Canyon,” and “The Perfect Plan for Hiking the Tour du Mont Blanc,” a combined $57.85 value.
+The Tour du Mont Blanc e-guide provides expert advice and uniquely describes how to customize a …

 Looking for the complete Yosemite backpacking trip?
 This 74-mile hike south of Tuolumne Meadows hits iconic, must-see features in Yosemite’s backcountry as well as some of its most remote and lonely wilderness.